DoingData/Linux_Usage_Agent/README.md

 2. More usage statistics coould be logged which helps create better picture of cluster performance.
 3. Automattic report generation can be added for executives for daily,weekly,monthly and yearly basis.
 4. Capability to automatically detect hardware updates and log it can be added.
+5. SQL Table can be normalized to query data efficently

 **Write at least three things you want to improve** l1) handle hardware update